Selling a house in Arkansas doesn’t need to be complicated. If you need help understanding the process, we’ve got you covered.

 After all parties have signed, your home is under contract and you’re just a few months away from closing.

-In Arkansas, it usually takes about 84 days to close on a home sale from start to finish, according to Clever Real Estate.
+In Arkansas, it usually takes about 84 days to close on a home sale from start to finish.

 What’s in an Arkansas purchase and sale agreement?